toonsegers/verifiable_mpc/README.md

 For our implementation we use the MPyC framework: [https://github.com/lschoe/].

+*Note: This implementation is work-in-progress.
+Expect many bugs/issues.*

 ## Installation

 This implementation depends on MPyC (version 0.74 or above), gmpy2 and Secure Groups [https://github.com/toonsegers/sec_groups/].